julien-lin/php-auth/README.md

 [🇫🇷 Read in French](README.fr.md) | [🇬🇧 Read in English](README.md)

+## 💝 Support the project

+If this bundle is useful to you, consider [becoming a sponsor](https://github.com/sponsors/julien-lin) to support the development and maintenance of this open source project.

 ---

 A complete and modern authentication system for PHP 8+ with user management, roles, permissions, customizable guards and integration with JulienLinard packages.